otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   </message>
 ```

-The service responds with a "No Prekey-Ensembles in Storage Message" if there
+The server responds with a "No Prekey-Ensembles in Storage Message" if there
 are no values in storage:

 ```